Susan Warshaw, MSW ’79

 Her husband, Jeff, BSBA ’84, is a past chair of the Alumni Board of Governors.
 The couple’s son also is an alumnus, having earned his BSBA and master’s degrees from WashU.

 Rosenkranz enjoys working with the university to pay forward to future students the personal and professional growth she experienced here.
-She joined the Alumni Board of Governors in 2017 and now serves as the executive vice chair.
-She will assume the chair role in 2023 and currently serves as an ex-officio member of the Board of Trustees.
+She joined the Alumni Board of Governors in 2017 and now serves as the chair.
+She also serves as an ex-officio member of the Board of Trustees.

 Valerie Davisson, MA ’89